 Objective and scope

-The objective of the Office of University Audit is to assist all members of the University in the effective discharge of their responsibilities by furnishing then with analyses, appraisals, recommendations and pertinent comments concerning the activities reviewed.
-The Office of University Audit is concerned with any phase of any activity in which it may be of service to management.
+The objective of the Office of University Audit is to assist all members of the University in the effective discharge of their responsibilities by furnishing them with analyses, appraisals, recommendations and pertinent comments concerning the activities reviewed.
 This involves going beyond the accounting and financial records to obtain a full understanding of the operations under review.
 The attainment of this overall objective involves such activities as:

-- Reviewing and appraising the soundness, adequacy, and application of accounting, financial, and other operating controls, and promoting effective control at a reasonable cost.
+- Reviewing and appraising the soundness, adequacy, and application of accounting, financial, and other operating controls by promoting effective controls at a reasonable cost.

-- Ascertaining the reliability of management data developed within the University
+- Ascertaining the reliability and security of management data developed within the University.

-- Evaluating the effectiveness, efficiency and economy with which resources are employed
+- Evaluating the effectiveness, efficiency and economy with which resources are deployed.

 Responsibility and authority

 The responsibilities of the Office of University Audit are:

 - To inform and advise management, and to discharge this responsibility in a manner that is consistent with the Code of Ethics of the Association of College and University Auditors and the Institute of Internal Auditors, and in accordance with the mandatory elements of the International Professional Practices Framework (the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the Standards and the Definition of Internal Audit).

 - To coordinate internal audit and co-sourced activities with external audit and assurance resources so as to best achieve the objectives of the department.